NEW: Learn OnDemand in Arabic, French, Chinese & Spanish – Explore Courses or Book Free Consultation

 Dynamic Systems Development Method (DSDM)

-The Dynamic Systems Development Method (DSDM) is another project management methodology that is designed to help companies respond to rapid business change.
+The Dynamic Systems Development Method is another project management methodology that is designed to help companies respond to rapid business change.
 The DSDM approach prioritises user involvement and flexibility over detailed planning.
 It also encourages the early delivery of useful software, meaning that a company can begin using the software while the developers are still improving it.
+DSDM focuses on business value and business priorities instead of technical concerns or deadlines.
+To deliver value quickly, the method uses iterative development, in which developers frequently add new features to improve the product.

 16. Rational Unified Process (RUP) Methodology